madebr/mpg123/ports/MSVC++/2008clr/mpg123clr/ReadMe.txt

 	If code analysis proves this to be redundant - can be removed...
 	(1.9.0.1 update) "insignificant" in Debug mode, quite significant if the debug overhead is removed, i.e. Release mode.
 So try/finally blocks removed in favour of allocating temporary local return variable.
+8)	(1.12.0.0 update) Support for mpg123_open_handle warrants further description... here it is.
+	a) Pinning of delegates is not required.
+See Microsoft: C++, How to: Marshal Callbacks and Delegates Using C++ Interop
+	b) Pinning of objects is an entirely different matter, so why is the open_handle object not pinned?
+	Answer: Because it's an object.
+I allowed passing of any object not just handles.
+	i) a pin_ptr cannot be a field member for instance scope. ii) cannot pin the object itself because there's no object.field to pin iii) cannot pin the object target because the referenced object may be unblittable. iv) GCHandle.Alloc(obj, GCHandleType.Pinned) doesn't work on unblittable objects (eg managed references like BinaryReader) Since I don't restrict which objects may be passed I'm forced to exclude pinning.
+	c) The generated handle doesn't need to be pinned.
+GCHandle.Alloc(obj) creates a potentially GC relocatable object containing a Handle to the object.
+The GCHandle.ToIntPtr(userObjectHandle) creates an integer representation of the handle that is valid irrespective of any GC relocation of either the object or the GCHandle and can therefore be passed through unmanaged code to CLR native methods that can re-reference the original object via GCHandle.FromIntPtr and gch.Target.
+	All this seems relatively efficient, certainly there is little performance difference between the ReplaceReader and ReplaceReaderHandle sample code.

 =============================================================================
 Tested/Untested